Zakelfathi/MEAN-MERN-Projects/JobsAPI/readme.md

 If you'd like to contribute to the project, feel free to fork the respective repositories, make your changes, and submit pull requests.
 Be sure to follow best practices and maintain code quality.

 ## Contact
-If you have any questions, issues, or suggestions, you can contact the project maintainers at your-email@example.com.
+If you have any questions, issues, or suggestions, you can contact me : zakelfathi@gmail.com

 Thank you for using the jobsAPI project!
 We hope this project helps you effectively manage job-related information with ease.